Signed in as:

 Swipe pictures to move through instructions :)

-Please reach us at support@wireeverything.com if you cannot find an answer to your question.
+Please reach us at support@wireeverything.com if you cannot find the answer to your question.

-The FRPP Boss 302r is the absolute "best" rack out there.
-Best being subjective according to use.
-It is difficult to make the case for a road course biased $1000+ steering rack unless you are racing or very serious about every last ounce of performance.
-After that the 2012-13 Boss rack has wonderfully responsive software and seems to be the highest performing OEM production rack for these cars.
+The FRPP Boss 302r is the absolute best rack out there.
+"Best" being subjective according to use.
+It is difficult to make the case for a road course biased $1300+ steering rack unless you are seriously racing.

 All 2011-14 GT/GT500/v6 racks will have the same software with the only difference being the steering limiters installed.